MannarAmuthan/Photoic/README.md

 Open this zip folder, and place all files in a same folder(.exe,.config files)

-The project can be build by maven, clone the repo, and install all maven dependencies, ``(this project requires java 14)``
+The project can be build by maven, clone the repo, and install all maven dependencies, ``(this project requires java 14 as minimum version)``

 `mvn javafx:compile`